mikeott/backup-xampp-databases/README.md

     $backup_destination_dir = 'D:\sql-backups';                   // Destination directory to send the sql dumps
     $mysqldump_exe          = 'C:/xampp/mysql/bin/mysqldump.exe'; // Location of the mysqldump.exe file
 </code>

+## Executing the script locally
+Place the file index.php in your local `www` directory inside a directory of your choosing.
+Example: `c:/xampp/httpdocs/sql-backups/index.php` and make sure you can access it in a browser just like your other local sites.

 ## Other variables to consider
 Recommend chnaging the $date variable to a <a href="https://www.php.net/manual/en/datetime.format.php">date format</a> that is preferrable to you.